terminaldweller/mutator/README.md

 Here's the explanation for the fields:<br/>

 * `action_name` lets you specify a name for the action to run.
 Marks the start of an action.<br/>
-* `executable_name` is used for detemining which executable to run.<br/>
+* `executable_name` is used for determining which executable to run.<br/>
 * `exec_opts` is the field used for passing the executable-specific options.<br/>
 * `in_files` is a list of the input files to pass to the executable.<br/>
-* `libtooling_options` is used for passin the clang options.<br/>
+* `libtooling_options` is used for passing the clang options.<br/>
 * `out_files` is used to pass the result file to mutator.
-For `mutator-lvl0`, this field detemines the Misra-C check results.<br/>
+For `mutator-lvl0`, this field determines the Misra-C check results.<br/>
 * `log_files` is used to pass the file to hold the log.
 Mostly meant to be used with `mutator` and `mutator-lvl2`.<br/>
 * `print_pretty` is a boolean switch.
 Used for running `ReportPrintPretty.sh`.<br/>
 * `end_action` is used to tell `mutator.sh` what action to do.
 Currently the only supported options are "run" and "stop". "run" will run the action and "stop" will not run it.
 Also marks the end of an action.<br/>
 * Lines starting with a hash(`#`) are considered comments.<br/>

-Field names shall not have preceeding whitespace or tab.
-The `:` character shall immeidately follow the field name with options appearing after it.<br/>
+Field names shall not have preceding whitespace or tab.
+The `:` character shall immediately follow the field name with options appearing after it.<br/>
 `end_action` field should appear as the last field of a action.<br/>

 You can run the sample action file with this:<br/>